 A device can receive multiple copies of the same frame if a frame arrives from different network segments at the same time.

-But switch C in turn forwards the packet to Switch B and Switch B will forward it out to router.
-At this time, router will receive the multiple copies of a single frame.
+But switch C in turn forwards the packet to Switch B and Switch B will forward it out to the router.
+At this time, the router will receive multiple copies of a single frame.
 This is a problem as most protocols cannot correctly handle duplicate transmissions.

 MAC table thrashing –

 Switches use the MAC address table to forward out the frames.
 When a switch receives a frame, it makes an entry of the device mac address with the switch port on which the frame is received but if the switch receives the frame of the same source from more than one link then it will be confusing for the switch to make an entry in the MAC table.
 It will lead to instability of the MAC table.